Meet Our Team

-Carly has experience working NDIS clients from a wide variety of backgrounds - including those with mental illness, Autism Spectrum Disorder (ASD), Intellectual disabilities, Motor Neuron Disease (MND), Limb amputees, Cerebral Palsy & Multiple Systems Atrophy (MSA) to name a few.
+Carly has experience working NDIS clients from a wide variety of backgrounds - including those with mental illness, Autism Spectrum Disorder (ASD), Intellectual disabilities, Motor Neuron Disease (MND), Limb amputees, Acquired Brain Injuries, Cerebral Palsy & Multiple Systems Atrophy (MSA) to name a few.

 You can see Carly at Box Hill, Point Cook and St Albans locations.
 She is also available for NDIS home visits in the western suburbs.